~8 min read

 Manifesto

-Fifteen things we believe.
+Fifteen things we stand for.

 - 01